Prayer & Preaching .. The Foundations of Ministry.

 We have worked hard to assemble an incredibly unique combination of powerful speakers including Steven Lawson, Steve Pettit, Paul Washer, Clarence Sexton, Joel Beeke, and John McKnight.
 It is a rare occurrence to have such diverse men all together at a single event so we're looking forward to a very special time of Christian unity and friendship.

 Refreshments will be provided for both days.
-This is a FREE conference but registration is required.

 The Foundations Conference is being organized by SermonAudio.

 Stratton Hall at Bob Jones University

 Greenville, SC 29614

 1700 Wade Hampton Blvd, Greenville, SC 29614, USA

 - 9:30 AMSteven LawsonThe Life of John Rogers

 - 12:00 PMLunch BreakThe Vault Open House